Descent (Star Trek: The Next Generation): Reception

 In 2017, Den of Geek ranked Jonathan Del Arco as one of the top ten guest star roles on Star Trek: The Next Generation.
-He also appears in the role of Third of Five (i.e. Hugh), in "I, Borg" and "Descent, Part II", and reprised the role in the series Star Trek: Picard.
+He also appears in the role of Hugh in the episode "I, Borg", and reprised the role in the series Star Trek: Picard.

-In 2019, ScreenRant recommended "Descent" as background on the character Data, for the series Star Trek: Picard.
+In 2019, ScreenRant recommended "Descent" as background on the character Data, for the series Star Trek: Picard, while in 2020, GameSpot made the same recommendation.

 In 2020, Space.com recommended watching this episode as background for Star Trek: Picard.

 In 2020, Cnet noted "Descent" for featuring the return of the characters Hugh and Lore, and described it as "fun" but not as good as "Best of Both Worlds".

 In 2020, SyFy Wire recommended this episode for binge watching, noting how it explores Hugh, Data, and the Borg.

-Watch guides

 The Nerdist suggested this episode as the conclusion of a story arc of this TV show.
 They propose a story arc with the Enterprise 1701-D confronting the Borg, that would include "Q Who?", "The Best of Both Worlds", "I, Borg", and "Descent".

-In 2020, GameSpot recommended "Descent" parts I & II for background on the character of Data.